An actuary and family enterprise advisor who became an insurance advisor at Taxevity Insurance, a family practice.

-Get life insurance protection without tying up your cash flow.
+Get permanent life insurance protection without tying up your cash flow.

 The IFA strategy

 You get permanent life insurance optimized to have a high early cash value.
 Lenders typically require whole life insurance because the structure is less volatile than universal life.
 You typically pay large premiums using a guaranteed 10-pay structure to:

 - Eliminate the need for any additional premiums in the future